natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

     +++ b/tools/README.md
     @@ -1 +1,4 @@
     +
-    +Here you can find the PDF versions of configuration manuals of the tools that are used on the course.
+    +Here you can find PDF versions of configuration manuals of tools that are used on course.

-In this case, the changes were in only one file.
-This command will be very useful to see what changes have been made to the tasks and which tasks.
+In this case, changes were only in one file.
+This command will be very useful to see what changes have been made to tasks and which tasks.
 This will make it easier to navigate and to understand whether it is related to tasks you have already done and, if so, whether they should be changed.

 .. note::
     "..origin/master" in ``git log -p ..origin/master``
-    means to show all commits that are present in origin/master (in this case, it's GitHub) but that are not in the local copy of the repository
+    means to show all commits that are present in origin/master (in this case, it's GitHub) but that are not in local copy of repository

-If the changes were in tasks you haven’t yet done, this output will tell you which files should be copied from the course repository to your personal repository (and maybe the entire section if you haven’t yet done the tasks from this section).
+If changes were in tasks you haven’t yet done, this output will tell you which files should be copied from course repository to your personal repository (and maybe the entire section if you haven’t yet done tasks from this section).